Alexander Vinokourov: 2011–2012

 It's just unbelievable.
 I finished the Tour de France a little tired, but the Olympics, I must go there."
 About the breakaway group, he continued, "It was up-down, up-down, too many people.
 It was very dangerous.
 I knew that if I was following the group I would have had no chance in the sprint.
 I finish my career with this victory."

 He became one of the oldest cyclists male or female to win an olympic medal and had the race been a World Championship he would have been older than the oldest rider to ever win gold with Joop Zoetemelk in 1985.
 Vinokourov also stated that had this race been a world championship he felt it would have come down to a sprint finish because the teams would have been more complete and would have had better communication by using team radios, which were not used in the Olympics.

 Confirming his retirement after collecting his medal, Vinokourov – the only Olympic medalist in the men's road race from an Asian country – also became the only cyclist to win two medals in the discipline.
 Before winning gold in 2012, he claimed silver in 2000 (see Men's Road Race for a list of all medalists in this event).
 Vinokourov's last official competition would be the time trial at the Olympics the following week.
 He explained:

 It is nice to finish off my career with a gold medal.
 I will still race in the time trial on Wednesday, but I will just spin.
 I have what I have wanted.
 I have the gold medal and I can envision my retirement.

 After his win, he released a statement saying that he may "continue in select events in 2012".

 I just won an Olympic title.
 It was a dream, so I cannot be sad.
 This is the last important race of my career, but I might race some other races at the end of this season as an Olympic champion.

 Vinokourov rode his last race at the 2012 Clásica de San Sebastián.

+On Sunday, September 10, 2023, in Nice, he won the Ironman World Championships in the 50-54 age category, clocking a time of 9 hours and 35 minutes.